SpaceTeam/RodosPlayground/README.md

 ctest --preset=dev-linux-x86
 ```

-To run the HelloWorld example run
+To run the HelloWorld example execute

 ```sh
 ./build/linux-x86/HelloWorld
 ```

-### Configure, build and flash for/onto Nucleo-F411RE board
+### Configure and build for as well as flash onto Nucleo-F411RE board

 If you followed the above instructions, then you can configure and build the project for the
 Nucleo-F411RE board respectively with the following commands from the project root: